walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 - `not_applicable`: the suite created a plan with no modules
 - `blocked`: required local setup is missing, such as an offer, login automation, mTLS material, or a reachable endpoint
 - `failed`: suite modules ran but did not pass
-- `passed`: suite modules ran and passed
+- `passed`: all executed modules were accepted; ordinary runs can include legitimate capability-based `SKIPPED` results, so this alone does not establish batch coverage

 ### Useful Controls